 What is a logistics service provider?

 Logistics service providers are companies that provide logistics services for other companies.
-In earlier times, logistics service providers mainly provided a transport function, but nowadays they also offer additional services such as warehousing, order picking and packaging.
-Logistics service providers can, for example, focus on specific goods such as food, furniture or building materials, or specialize in specific types of freight such as general cargo, letters, pallets or containers.
-In addition, the focus can be placed on specific industries such as steel, automotive or chemicals.
+In the past, logistics service providers mainly provided a transportation function, but nowadays they also offer additional services such as storage, order picking and packaging.
+Logistics service providers can, for example, focus on certain goods such as food, furniture or building materials or specialize in specific types of freight such as general cargo, letters, pallets or containers.
+In addition, the focus can be placed on specific sectors such as the steel, automotive or chemical industries.

 What are typical tasks for logistics service providers?